SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 The final step in the script is an attempt to verify the contract on the blockchain explorer.

-## Deploying without using any factory
+## Deploying keylessly without using any factory
 If you don't have many contracts to deploy then skipping the use of a factory is an alternative.
-In the same way that a factory was deployed keylessly above, your contracts can be deployed keylessly.
+In the same way that a factory was deployed keylessly above, your contracts themselves can be deployed keylessly.

 Just copy, rename and customize `deployKeylessly-TESTERC20.js`, then run:
 ```
 yarn hardhat run --network [blockchain name] scripts/deployKeylessly-[contract name].js